 Harry pulled his wand out of his pocket and took a couple steps back, trying to steel himself again.
 It was even more difficult now that he was in the same room as Snape.

-"So," Snape said, raising his wand, "have you practiced?"
+"So," Snape said, raising his wand, "have you practised?"

 "Yes," Harry said, trying to look as confident as possible.
-He had practiced; the question now was whether it was going to be good enough.
+He had practised; the question now was whether it was going to be good enough.